Auckland roofer Sam Spence abused elderly, vulnerable, liquidator, caused 'real harm'

 This is the first New Zealand prosecution for serious breach of director's duties under the Companies Act and includes breaches of the Companies Act phoenix trading provisions.

-Judge David Sharp considered that a sentence below the maximum sentence of five years imprisonment available for any one charge would not reflect the seriousness of his offending, which he described as prolonged and systemic and with a calculated criminal aspect.
+Judge David Sharp said a sentence below the maximum five years imprisonment available for any one charge would not reflect the seriousness of his offending, which he described as prolonged and systemic and with a calculated criminal aspect.

-Between 2011 and 2018, Spence was the director of, or involved in the management of, several roofing companies which operated under the trade name Compass Roofing, including Compass Roofing Ltd, Compass Group Ltd and Caspian Engineering Ltd.
+Between 2011 and 2018, Spence was the director of, or involved in the management of, several roofing companies that operated under the trade name Compass Roofing, including Compass Roofing Ltd, Compass Group Ltd and Caspian Engineering Ltd.

 "Through his mismanagement of these companies, Spence caused significant losses to the companies themselves, totalling over $1m.
 He also caused losses of over $1m to creditors, including the Inland Revenue Department through unpaid tax, as well as to customers, some of whom paid thousands of dollars for work which was never done or done in a defective manner," MBIE said.